Mailgun to Mailtrap:

 General step-by-step flow for migration

-1. After signing up for Mailtrap, select Sending Domains menu.
+1. After signing up for Mailtrap, select the Sending Domains menu.
 Add your domain and proceed to verify it.
+For more details, see our Getting Started Guide.

-3. Should you select API integration, check API documentation and Mailtrap libraries.
+3. Should you select API integration, check our libraries and API documentation.

 Need some help?